 - Include the level of seniority.
 Whether you’re advertising for an entry-level or an executive position, make sure to include these terms in your job title.
 You don’t want to waste job seekers’ time by attracting candidates who are underqualified or overqualified for the role, so make sure the seniority level is clear in both the description and the title.

 - Keep it concise.
 Try to keep your job title between five and 80 characters — if your title is too long or too short, it may not rank well in search results.
 Avoid using all caps or special characters in your titles to make them easier for job seekers to read (and for search engines to find).

 - Avoid internal jargon.
 Using abbreviations or acronyms can be confusing for job seekers, especially if they’re unfamiliar with your company.
 A title such as “Senior Digital Marketer” is much more clear to applicants than “Digital Marketer II.”

 Have fun with your titles internally, but make sure they’re effective in online listings to attract the candidates you really want.
-For more tips on writing job descriptions, check out this post, and see examples of job descriptions for specific roles here.
+For more tips on writing job descriptions, view examples of job descriptions for specific roles.